Best Known For

 Answer questions and see how you rank against other players.Play Now

-Athlete.
-Professional baseball player.
-Born September 22, 1920, in San Bernardino, California.
-Bob Lemon signed a contract with the Cleveland Indians in 1938, and spent several years in the minor-league system as an infielder-outfielder before joining the Navy during World War II.
+Famed baseball player Bob Lemon was born on September 22, 1920, in San Bernardino, California.
+Lemon signed a contract with the Cleveland Indians in 1938, and spent several years in the minor-league system as an infielder-outfielder before joining the U.S. Navy during World War II.

-After his first full season in the major leagues in 1946, the Indians' manager Lou Boudreau switched him to pitcher.
-In 1948, Lemon ?? who had at first resisted the change ?? threw a no-hitter against the Detroit Tigers and was named to the American League All-Star team.
+After Lemon's first full season in the major leagues in 1946, Indians manager Lou Boudreau switched him to pitcher.
+In 1948, Lemon—who had at first resisted the change—threw a no-hitter against the Detroit Tigers and was named to the American League All-Star team.
 He also won Games 2 and 6 en route to the Indians' World Series win over the Atlanta Braves.

 In 1978, Lemon was hired as the manager of the New York Yankees; the team staged a major league comeback to overtake the Boston Red Sox and went on to win the World Series over the Los Angeles Dodgers.
 Lemon was replaced in mid-season 1979, then rehired in 1981, when he led the Yankees to an American League championship.
-In the middle of the 1982 season, Lemon was again fired by the volatile Yankees' owner, George Steinbrenner, and retired from baseball.
+In the middle of the 1982 season, Lemon was again fired by volatile Yankees owner George Steinbrenner, and subsequently retired from baseball.

 © 2013 A+E Networks.
 All rights reserved.